PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 #### Materials.Texture Maps.Distortion Map
 Distortion maps control how Refractive materials distort the scene behind them.
 Should be a Normal Map with '-forceformat v8u8' in it's '.tga.option' file.
 See Appendix .tga.option Files.

+## Skeletons and Skinning

+This guide assumes you have working knowledge of Blender Armatures and deformation with vertex groups, as well as how to create, edit, pose, and keyframe bones in an Armature.

+### XSI vs Blender

+XSI has a very free-form take on skeletons and skinning.
+Models can be skinned to other models in a rather arbitrary manner, whereas in Blender, a model can only be skinned if it is parented to an armature and can only skin to bones in that armature.

+Moreover, ZeroEditor requires that skinned models be parents of their skeletons, which directly contradicts the structure Blender mandates!
+The exporter works around this by reparenting skinned objects to their armature's parent, and reparenting the root bones of the armature to the skin object.
+Note in the examples below that the armature's bones are not technically part of the scene's object hierarchy in Blender, as they belong to the armature object itself.

+### Example Skin Hierarchy
+Upon export, skinned objects are reparented to the armature's parent, and the armature skeleton reparented to the main skinned object:

+#### Blender
+* dummyroot
+  * Armature
+    * bone_root
+      * bone_one
+      * bone_two
+    * skinned_obj
+    * sv_skinned_obj
+    * skinned_obj_lowrez

+#### Exported
+* dummyroot
+  * skinned_obj
+    * bone_root
+      * bone_one
+      * bone_two
+  * sv_skinned_obj
+  * skinned_obj_lowrez

+### Example Bone Parent Hierarchy
+The same goes for objects that are children of an armature, but are parented directly to bones in that armature, as could be the case in a simple door:

+#### Blender
+* dummyroot
+  * Armature
+    * bone_doorleft
+    * bone_doorright
+    * left_door_mesh  (bone parent: bone_doorleft)
+    * right_door_mesh (bone parent: bone_doorright)

+#### Exported
+* dummyroot
+  * bone_doorleft
+    * left_door_mesh
+  * bone_doorright
+    * right_door_mesh

+### Skinning Notes

+Skinning/vertex-weighting in Blender is a very complex topic, these docs will focus solely on your considerations for exporting a Zero compatible skin.

+1. Zero can weight a vertex to a maximum of 4 bones.
+When painting weights, ensure each vertex is meaningfully influenced by a maximum of 4 bones.
+It won't break the exporter if you exceed 4, but the 4 largest weights per-vertex will be kept and renormalized, and the others will be discarded.

+2. An object will be exported as a skin if it is parented to an armature and has vertex groups.
+The skeleton will be reparented to the skin object which is not named as a collision or LOD object.

+3. As is the case with exporting in XSI, make sure you apply transforms on your skinned objects before exporting!

+## Animation

+This guide assumes you know how Armatures work, and how to switch between, create, and edit Actions in Blender.

+### Actions and Animations

+This exporter can convert Actions used by Armatures to ZeroEngine-compatible animations.
+If an armature is found among the objects to be exported, the exporter can include the armature's currently set Action as an animation in the msh file.
+As of now, animation via Armature is the only way to export Blender Actions.

+When exporting an Action, all frames between and including the first and last *keyframes* of the Action will be included.
+For example, if the first and last keyframes are 0 and 5, the exporter will record bone positions at frames 0, 1, 2, 3, 4, and 5, regardless of how many frames are actually keyed.
+Don't worry about using as few keyframes as possible to save a smaller animation as the exporter will record bone positions and rotations for each frame.

+If you have armature bones that are weighted to by a skinned object, but you do not wish for them to be exported as part of the animated skeleton, don't keyframe them.
+The exported animation will only include bones that are explicitly keyframed at least once in the Action.

+### Exporter Animation Options

+#### ```Export As Skeleton```

+Excludes geometry data from the exported msh file, since ```zenasset``` ignores it.
+Skins and static meshes will be exported as nulls.
+However, since ```zenasset``` does mandate the root object have some material and geometry data, this option will add in dummy geometry and a material to the msh file's scene root.
+This isn't necessary for exporting animations, but is highly recommended to avoid writing unnecessary data and ensuring the root  object is acceptable to ```zenasset```.

+#### ```Export With Animation```

+If checked, the action currently attached to the scene's armature will be included in the exported msh file as an animation.
+Dummy frames are also included for the scene root to satisfy ```zenasset```.
+You do not have to explicitly animate the scene root!

+So, if you wish to export an animation to be munged, it is best to select both ```Export As Skeleton``` and ```Export With Animation.```

+### Animation notes:

+1. If exporting an animation, your exported msh file's name should be that of the animation/action itself.

+2. Bone constraints are not exported.

+3. Don't include multiple armatures in one export!

+4. Blender's animation speed defaults to 24 fps.
+If you want to see exactly how your animation will play ingame, set it to 29.97 in the `Output Properties` section of the `Properties` editor.

 ## Appendices

 ### Appendix Detail Map Blending